About

 sketches by my ‘Auntie Kris’ Yenney

-Originally from Cincinnati, Ohio, Coleman Itzkoff was born in 1992 into a musical family and began playing cello at the age of 4.
-His major teachers have been Eric Kim, Desmond Hoebig, Timothy Eddy, and Ralph Kirshbaum.
-He holds a BM from Rice University, an MM from the Thornton School of Music at USC, and an Artist Diploma from The Juilliard School.
-Coleman performs on a 1730 Gennaro Gagliano cello, generously loaned to him by the Amatius Foundation of Austin, TX.
+Originally from Cincinnati, Ohio, Coleman was born in 1992 into a musical family and began playing cello at age 4.
+He studied under Eric Kim, Desmond Hoebig, Timothy Eddy, and Ralph Kirshbaum, earning a BM from Rice University, an MM from the Thornton School of Music at USC, and an Artist Diploma from The Juilliard School.
+These formative years—and especially the colleagues he has worked with—have shaped his artistic direction and approach to music-making.